 All of that depends on a few different factors.
 It’s important to consider those factors individually, weighing them against your life situation.

 Let’s look briefly at the rental markets in Bend and Eugene before we get into the nitty-gritty of buying your first Oregon home.
-According to rentcafe.com, the average apartment in Bend is renting for $1,262 as of initial publication.
-In Eugene, that figure is $1,366.
+According to rentcafe.com, the average apartment in Bend is renting for $1,476 as of May 2021.
+In Eugene, that figure is $1,444.

 For a detached two-bedroom home in Bend’s city limits, expect to pay at least $1,500 a month in rent and probably closer to $2,000.
 In Eugene, expect to pay between $1,200 and $1,800 a month in rent.